 What Health Problems are Associated with Bad Breath?

-For instance, if you’re diabetic or if you’re on a ketogenic diet, you might notice a particular “sweet” smell coming from your mouth.
-Bad breath and the keto diet or diabetes often go hand in hand because of how closely related overall wellness is to your oral health.
+If you’re diabetic or on a special diet, you might notice increased bad breath.
+Bad breath and specific diets and diabetes often go hand in hand, because of how closely related your overall wellness is to your oral health.

 The Most Common Ways to Reduce Bad Breath

 The best bad breath remedy is prevention.
 And how do we know how to prevent bad breath?
 By eliminating sulfur compounds and plaque biofilm from your teeth and gums.
 Usually, this involves physical removal with a toothbrush and floss.
 But for people with chronic halitosis, there are specific things you should be sure you’re doing: